yoasif/yoasif.github.io/_posts/2026-02-26-firefoxs-ai-kill-switch-is-a-trap-how-mozilla-made-ai-your-problem.markdown

 The model for Firefox's AI powered image description generator was [partially trained by OpenAI's GPT4-o](https://blog.mozilla.org/en/firefox/firefox-ai/help-us-improve-our-alt-text-generation-model/), which itself is trained on pirated datasets.

-Mozilla translations is also trained on non-public domain data sets.
+Mozilla Translations is also trained on non-public domain data sets.

 The fact that LLMs based on pirated data sets are useful is not an accident, or surprising.
 It would have been commendable if Mozilla had managed to train new translation models without needing to steal from the commons, like big tech has.